ssegota/stohastic-mathematics-simulations/README.md

-# Stohastic mathematocs simulation excersies
+# Stohastic mathematocs simulation excercises

 This are simulation exersises for class Stohastic Mathematics at Faculty of Engineering Rijeka.
 This repository contains python simulations as well as statistical analysis in Excel.